By Niklas Pollard and Tarmo Virki

 "Pretty much everything is halted or mostly halted through April ...
 Even before the crisis the industry was near capacity.
 I would expect an impact to Q1 because of the remainder of March and also for Q2 because of all of April," Earl Lum, head of telecom gear and component research firm EJL Wireless, said.

-Even if damage to electronic production facilities turned out to be limited, power and transport disruption could result in significant shortages of electronic parts and lead to big price hikes, research firm IHS iSuppli said.
+The threat of disruption is already having an impact on prices for chips and even if damage to electronic production facilities was limited, power and transport disruption could result in significant shortages of electronic parts, leading to big price hikes, research firm IHS iSuppli has warned.

-That would spell particularly bad news for a telecom equipment-making sector already suffering from shortages.
+That would spell bad news for a telecom equipment-making sector already suffering shortages.

-Ericsson said while it was too early to get an accurate picture of how Japanese enterprises were affected, it did not expect the disaster to have a material impact on first-quarter sales, adding it had no reports of injured or missing employees.
+Ericsson said while it was too early to get an accurate picture of how Japanese enterprises were affected, it did not expect the disaster to have a material impact on first-quarter sales.
+However, European chipmaker STMicro said it saw a risk to first and second quarter revenues.

-Ericsson made no mention of Sony Ericsson, its joint venture with Japanese group Sony, which makes mobile handsets.
-Sony Ericsson was not available for comment.
+Ericsson made no mention of Sony Ericsson, its joint venture with Japanese group Sony, which makes mobile handsets and is heavily reliant on Japan for parts.

-Alcatel-Lucent said it was reviewing contingency plans and, like others, would look for alternative sources if needed, although it had enough stock for now.
+French telecoms equipment company Alcatel-Lucent does not manufacture in Japan but depends on suppliers there for components such as memory and was reviewing contingency plans.
+It, like others, said it would look for alternative sources if needed, although it had enough stock for now.

-Nokia Siemens said it could not yet quantify any impact from the earthquake.
-"Although we do source a small number of components from Japan, it is too early to assess any impact on future supply," a spokesman said.
+Nokia Siemens said it could not yet quantify any impact from the earthquake, although it only sourced a small number of components from Japan.

 Lum at EJL Wireless said the effect would be felt for some time to come across the sector.

-"The supply of critical radio components such as surface acoustic wave (SAW) filters and oscillators has been disrupted.
-We expect that supply will remain restricted through April and this will impact manufacturers such as Alcatel-Lucent , Nokia Siemens Networks, Ericsson, Huawei and ZTE (which are) shipping wireless infrastructure equipment."
+"The supply of critical radio components...has been disrupted.
+We expect that supply will remain restricted through April and this will impact manufacturers such as Alcatel-Lucent, Nokia Siemens, Ericsson, Huawei and ZTE (which are) shipping wireless infrastructure equipment."

-And there is not sufficient inventory for the gap to be filled if the disruption persists.
+Some are warning there is not sufficient inventory for the gap to be filled quickly if the disruption persists.

 "With the nuclear issue still unclear, this won't be fixed anytime soon.
 I do not expect inventory to be more than 2-3 weeks in the supply chain," Lum said.